 This screencasting software is perfect for gaming streamers or those who want to make professional tutorials.
-As its official website mentions, it is designed for your video-recording and live-streaming needs.
+As its official website mentions, the tool is designed for your video-recording and live-streaming needs.

 Do you need the audio to be crisp and noiseless?
 OBSS comes with an intuitive audio mixer, which has multiple filters that help with increasing the clarity of your audio.

-Considering this, Kazam was made.
-If you don’t want to get all tangled up in the complexities just for simply recording your screen, try going for Kazam.
-It is a really simple software with an even simpler UI.
+Considering this, Kazam is made.
+If you don’t want to get all tangled up in the complexities just for directly recording your screen, try going for Kazam.
+It is a straightforward software with an even simpler UI.
 There is no need to spend any time learning how to use this software.
 Even beginners will have an easy time recording their screens with it.

 Kazam has only the most essential functions to capture or record screens.
 However, there are multiple options when it comes to the size of the screen capture and what is included in it.
 You can capture ‘Full screen’ or ‘All screens’ or only a selected ‘Window’ or ‘Area’ of your screen.

-You don’t have to spend a single penny to get this software as it’s totally free.
+You don’t have to spend a single penny to get this software as it’s free.